-Migrating to the cloud is an important step for any company because it gives them much more flexibility and agility in their processes, plus many services.
+Migrating to the cloud is a crucial step for any company, as it provides greater flexibility and agility in their processes, along with numerous additional services.
 The AWS pricing often increases over time after the migration.

 Get a completely FREE guide on reducing costs on AWS.
-AWS isn’t expensive; it means that our resources are not being properly controlled.
+AWS isn’t expensive; it means that our resources are not being adequately controlled.

 AWS pricing has evolved to remain flexible and cost-effective.
-This guide covers the essential 2025 prices for key AWS services – EC2, S3, EBS, ELB, and data transfer – with simple examples of monthly costs for basic, intermediate, and advanced setups.
+This guide provides the essential 2025 prices for key AWS services, including EC2, S3, EBS, ELB, and data transfer, along with simple examples of monthly costs for basic, intermediate, and advanced setups.
 We’ll also highlight a few top tips to optimize expenses so you can make the most of AWS in 2025.

 AWS hosting costs vary and depend on the service you are using.
 Different methods can calculate these prices, but the main one is based on the time of usage.
 As AWS says, you pay for what you use.
 Hours are the main factor in this method, followed by the minutes and seconds of use of certain services.